-A quick guide to Emiratisation & UAE
+A quick guide to Emiratisation & UAE compliance for 2025

 What is Emiratisation?

 Emiratisation represents the UAE government’s strategic initiative to enhance UAE citizens’ participation across 14 key economic sectors (including ICT, Financial Services, Real Estate, Education, Manufacturing and Hospitality).
-One of the main goals of the initiative is to develop a more inclusive, sustainable economy whilst empowering Emiratis with broader career opportunities and enhanced skillsets.
+One of the main goals of the initiative is to develop a more inclusive, sustainable economy while empowering Emiratis with broader career opportunities and enhanced skillsets.
 The initiative has evolved significantly since its inception, becoming increasingly important in shaping the UAE’s economic landscape.

-1. Enhanced legal requirements: Companies will need to meet stricter Emiratisation quotas in 2025 (see targets below)
+• Enhanced legal requirements: Companies will need to meet stricter Emiratisation quotas in 2025 (see targets below)

-3. Sustainable growth: A balanced workforce supports long-term business success in the UAE
+• Positioning for sustainable growth: A balanced workforce supports long-term business success in the UAE

-What are the Emiratisation requirements for 2025?
+Emiratisation requirements for 2025

 Current targets